-What Is The Ten Year Step Down Rule In New Jersey?
+What Is The 10-Year Step-Down Rule In New Jersey?

-The ten year step down rule means that if there was a period of ten years between the second and third offense that it will be considered a second offense for all purposes.
-That is actually better than the lark, post-conviction relief because with lark, you are still looking at a ten year license laws.
-With the ten year step down, you are looking at a ten year license law, but you are not going to jail.
+The 10-year step-down rule means that if there was a period of 10 years between the second and third offense that it will be considered a second offense for all purposes.
+That is actually better than the lark, post-conviction relief because, with the lark, you are still looking at a 10-year license law.
+With the 10-year step-down, you are looking at a 10-year license law, but you are not going to jail.

-Many people will say, “I’d really rather not go to jail for six months, I’ll deal with not having a car”.
+Many people will say, “I’d really rather not go to jail for six months than deal with not having a car.”
 Our public transit system is called Uber.
 I was stuck at an automotive dealership while my car was being fixed a few months ago and I called Uber and got home from that.
 Actually on the way home, it turned out that the driver had some legal matters so it turned it into a profitable encounter.

 We need all of the resources we need or could possibly need to work this case out.
-We are going to go back and look at their prior offenses and look for issues in the sentencing which will permit us to take that conviction off the table.
+We are going to go back and look at their prior offenses and look for issues in the sentencing that will permit us to take that conviction off the table.
 Finally, we are going to do a thorough and unrelenting series of motion practices to cripple the state’s case.
-We litigate third offense cases like they are serious criminal matters, which really is what they are even though they call it a traffic offense.
-It is going to cost more to do a third offense case as well, which people have to take into account.
+We litigate third-offense cases like they are serious criminal matters, which really is what they are even though they call it a traffic offense.
+It is going to cost more to do a third-offense case as well, which people have to take into account.

-That is why we specialize in this type and this is a case which keeps attorneys up at night; are they doing everything they possibly can, and that is why many attorneys do not like to take these cases.
-They would rather go in and they will say, “At the end of the day, my client is going to lose his license for a couple of months”, no. These cases are the cases where you really have to be somebody’s hero and save them from the end of their ability to live a proper life.
+That is why we specialize in this type, and this is a case that keeps attorneys up at night; are they doing everything they possibly can, and that is why many attorneys do not like to take these cases.
+They would rather go in and they will say, “At the end of the day, my client is going to lose his license for a couple of months,” no. These cases are the cases where you really have to be somebody’s hero and save them from the end of their ability to live a proper life.

 The action that is taken is good for them.
-If you are involved in a third offense DWI, you should be getting some help.
+If you are involved in a third-offense DWI, you should be getting some help.
 You clearly have a problem even if we get you out of this; it is going to be a very stressful time in your life.
-My position is this; I will not take a third offense case unless the client gets into treatment.
-They can go to an in-patient program for that accounts towards the time and it is an approved program, that is possibly something which can be worked into the ultimate resolution, but we really do not try to plea third offense DWI cases, we try to win them.
+My position is this; I will not take a third-offense case unless the client gets into treatment.
+They can go to an in-patient program that accounts toward the time and it is an approved program, that is possibly something that can be worked into the ultimate resolution, but we really do not try to plea third-offense DWI cases; we try to win them.

-For more information on 10 Year Step Down Rule In New Jersey, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (908) 210-9755 today.
+For more information on the 10-Year Step-Down Rule In New Jersey, a free initial consultation is your next best step.
+Get the information and legal answers you are seeking by calling 908-643-7005 today.